COVID-19 Business Resources & Information Hub

 The NDOF is made up of a consortium of 38 communities and is administered by Lewis & Clark Development Group.
 More information about the North Dakota Opportunity Fund may be found at their website or by contacting Matt@lcdgroup.org.

-In early May, the North Dakota Department of Commerce announced that the Innovation Technology Loan Fund (LIFT) Committee is again accepting applications for the LIFT program.
+In early May, the North Dakota Department of Commerce announced that the Innovation Technology Loan Fund (LIFT) Committee began accepting applications for the LIFT program.

 Minnesota Resources and Information